Chinese Camp Content

 Have the chance to learn Chinese history at the Shanghai Museum, see dinosaurs at the Science and Technology Museum or be creeped out by creepy crawlies in the Insect Museum.

-Visit the Chinese market and get a master class in bargaining Chinese-style.
-You’ll have the opportunity to see a traditional Chinese vegetable market and visit several souvenier makers.
+Visit a local Chinese market and get a master class in bargaining Chinese-style.
+You’ll have the opportunity to see a traditional Chinese vegetable market and visit several souvenir makers.